mattwelham/pray-flick-tempo-helper/README.md

-# Example
+# Prayer flick tempo helper
-An example greeter plugin
+Runelite plugin that shows when you are off tempo when pray flicking